PyChina/weekly/content/Issue/issue-386.md

     + REAL PYTHON

-Explore the similarities and differences you’ll find when comparing Python vs C++.
-You’ll learn about memory management, virtual machines, object-oriented programming differences, and much more.
+Explore the similarities and differences you'll find when comparing Python vs C++.
+You'll learn about memory management, virtual machines, object-oriented programming differences, and much more.

 (`是也乎:`